Grantham: Education

 Grantham College, a further education college for the district, opened in 1948, for those not attending school sixth forms.
-It has a satellite site at Sleaford, Sleaford College.
-Since September 2008 the Walton Academy in Kitty Briggs Lane near Harlaxton Road has run post-16 courses.
+It has a satellite site at Sleaford College.
+Since September 2008, the Walton Academy in Kitty Briggs Lane near Harlaxton Road has run post-16 courses.
 In September 2019, the school had its first intake of male students in the lower school, making the former all-girls school co-educational.

-Two notable schools in the district are Kesteven and Grantham Girls' School and The King's Grammar School.
+Two notable schools in the district are Kesteven and Grantham Girls' School and The King's School.
 Both have large sixth forms and eminent past students.
-Britain's first female prime minister, Margaret Thatcher, attended Kesteven and Grantham, and Isaac Newton famously attended The King's.
+The UK's first female prime minister, Margaret Thatcher, attended Kesteven and Grantham, and Isaac Newton famously attended King's.
 Both have remained single-sex up to the age of 16.

 In 1970, Kesteven County Council (based in Sleaford) announced plans to turn the grammar schools into co-educational comprehensives for ages of 11–16 and leave Grantham College the only sixth form for the town.
-Later it was proposed to create two sixth-form colleges from one of the grammar schools.
-Other parts of Kesteven became comprehensive but responsibility for education passed to Lincolnshire under the local government reorganization of 1974, and both schools stayed as grammar schools.
+Later, it was proposed to create two sixth-form colleges from one of the grammar schools.
+Other parts of Kesteven became comprehensive, but responsibility for education passed to Lincolnshire under the local government reorganisation of 1974; both schools stayed as grammar schools.
 Ex-pupil Margaret Thatcher was education secretary at the time.
-The governors of the King's School delayed the process in July 1973, and in January 1975 a plan to make Grantham comprehensive was voted against by the county council, having been approved by the council's own education committee.
+The governors of the King's School delayed the process in July 1973 and, in January 1975, a plan to make Grantham comprehensive was voted against by the county council, having been approved by the council's own education committee.

-On 1 August 2011 The King's School ended its long relationship with the local elected authorities and the town of Grantham, by converting to a selective academy.
+On 1 August 2011, The King's School ended its long relationship with the local elected authorities and the town of Grantham, by converting to a selective academy.
 It remains a selective boys' school and has kept its name and logo.

 All four secondary modern schools are on the outskirts of Grantham.
 Only three of the six secondary schools are co-educational.

-The Priory Ruskin Academy (formerly Central Technology & Sports College) is a co-educational school sited near Manthorpe, this school is part of the wider Priory Federation, which has multiple schools in Lincolnshire and Leicestershire.
-The Priory Ruskin Academy has a sixth form which open in 2013 at the old Church High School site.
+The Priory Ruskin Academy (formerly Central Technology & Sports College) is a co-educational school sited near Manthorpe; this school is part of the wider Priory Federation, which has multiple schools in Lincolnshire and Leicestershire.
+The Priory Ruskin Academy has a sixth form, which opened in 2013 at the old Church High School site.

-In Gorse Lane is Grantham Preparatory School, an independent school preparing entrants for the 11-plus examination.
+In Gorse Lane is Grantham Preparatory School, an independent school preparing entrants for the eleven-plus.
 Another private primary school is Dudley House School.
-Near St Wulfram's on Castlegate is the National Church of England Junior School, built in 1859, and a feeder school for the town's grammar schools.
+Near St Wulfram's, on Castlegate, is the National Church of England Junior School, built in 1859, and a feeder school for the town's grammar schools.

 The Blessed Hugh More School, a Catholic secondary school, closed in 1989.